-Recharge is a less in the northern part of GMD #2 including the McPherson IGUCA compared to the rest of GMD #2 (Figure 32).
-United States Geological Survey estimates an annual recharge of 2.77 inches over the McPherson IGUCA based on data from 1951-1980.
+Recharge is lower in the northern part of GMD #2 including the McPherson IGUCA compared to the rest of GMD #2 (Figure 35).
+United States Geological Survey estimated an annual recharge of 2.77 inches over the McPherson IGUCA from 1951-1980.
 That equates to a total annual recharge of 8,355.12 acre-feet.
 The McPherson IGUCA has 20,611 acre-feet appropriated to groundwater use.
 The decadal average of water use in the 2000s was 11,039 acre-feet (Table 2).
 The last 5-year average groundwater use was 12,074 acre-feet.
 These values are higher than the annual recharge.
 In order to reach safe yield in the McPherson IGUCA and further stabilize water levels, groundwater use must decrease.